Alumni

 Alumni Association Awards Recipients

-The following Hendrix alumni will be honored on Saturday, April 20, 2024 during the Inauguration.
+The following Hendrix alumni were honored on Saturday, April 20, 2024 during the Inauguration.
 They will receive their awards during the Alumni Awards Association Brunch at Alumni Weekend 2025.

 Glenn Dalton '74